 The task "mean time" is the average time that a task takes to complete.
 For example, if the task represents a human activity such as "transfer patient to recovery room," then the mean time to execute is the average time that it takes to transfer the patient.
 If the task represents a machine in a manufacturing process, then the mean time to execute is the average processing time for the machine.
 In many cases, the execution time is not constant.
 Rather, the elapsed time falls within a range of values that can be represented by a time distribution.
-Micro Saint supports more than 21 a flow diagram of the activity.
-Each activity, whether it be a human activity or machine activity, is defined using the same method.
-This minimizes the complexity of the user interface and eliminates the need for programming blocks specific to an application.

-distribution types including normal, rectangular, exponential, gamma, Wiebull, Poisson, and others.
+Micro Saint supports more than 21 distribution types including normal, rectangular, exponential, gamma, Wiebull, Poisson, and others.
 In addition, users may enter parameters that control the spread of the distribution.